piredtu/docker_topfarm/README.md

         chmod 0440 /usr/local/etc/jupyterhub/env

+# User creation

+The jupyterhub is getting access to the local usernames defined in the /etc/passwd file (only the names, not the passwords!).
+So in order to create new users, one need to create new users locally that have the same usernames as the github usernames.

+	useradd -u <github_username> -o

+Don't forget to restart the topfarm_hub container after that.

 # Running

 	docker run -d -p 8000:8000 -v /var/run/docker.sock:/docker.sock -v /etc/passwd:/srv/jupyterhub/userlist --env-file /usr/local/etc/jupyter/env --net=host --name jupyterhub ptimof/jupyterhub